James Bagby Report

 JAMES FRANKLIN BAGBY 6, (JAMES HENRY 5, HENRY 4, THOMAS 3, JOHN 2, JAMES 1) was born August 14, 1849 in Kentucky and died June 16, 1925 in McLennan County, Texas.
-He married SALLIE G. CHALMERS.
-She was born Unknown and died November 5, 1906 in McLennan County, Texas.
+He married SALLIE G. CHALMERS, the daughter of ALBERT CHALMERS and MARTHA E. "MATTIE" BURNEY.
+She was born About 1859 in Waco, McLennan County, Texas and died November 5, 1906 in McLennan County, Texas.

 Children of JAMES BAGBY and SALLIE CHALMERS are:

 1. LUTHER BAGBY, b.
 July 1, 1891, McClennan County, Texas; d.
 July 10, 1893, McLennan County, Texas.
 Note: He died as a baby.
 Grave marker looks like 2 years, 9 days.